alansarkar/Xrendr-newmode-script/README.md

-# Xrendr-newmode-script
-Add any screen size or refresh rate  you want to your linux desktop
+## Add any screen size or refresh rate  you want to your linux desktop

 # Easy download & ready to use
 Run this command on your terminal and the script is ready to be use: <br>